adiladawi/data-visualization-patterns/display-patterns/Discrete Quantities/A34Stacked_Bar_ChartPy.md

-Then you need import the data.py file into a proyect.
+Then it is necessary import the datos.py file into the proyect, which you are working.

 ~~~~{.python}